 NEW!
 Max’s Math (Kate Banks, illustrated by Boris Kulikov)

 One Big Pair of Underwear (Laura Gehl, illustrated by Tom Lichtenheld)

 NEW!
 Secret Coders (Gene Luen Yang and Mike Holmes)

-Really Big Numbers (Richard Evan Schwartz) — this tip sheet is geared for elementary students
+Really Big Numbers (Richard Evan Schwartz) — this reading guide is geared for elementary students

-Really Big Numbers (Richard Evan Schwartz) — this tip sheet is geared for middle schoolers
+Really Big Numbers (Richard Evan Schwartz) — this reading guide is geared for middle schoolers

 Nearly Gone (Elle Cosimano)

-Educator tip sheets for the Mathical Book Prize are created by the Mathematical Sciences Research Institute (MSRI) and First Book.
-They are available for free download on the Mathical Books web site, as well as on the First Book Marketplace.
+Reading guides for the Mathical Book Prize are created by the Mathematical Sciences Research Institute (MSRI) and First Book.
+They are available for free download on the Mathical Books website, as well as on the First Book Marketplace.